bsk17/Final_Year_Major_Project_1/README.md

   the student is registered as Present.

 Future Works...
   Deploying the whole project using Raspberry PI.

+This project has been developed for both windows and linux platforms.